yockgen/istio-demo/README.md

 # istio-demo
-Simple demo App for Istio
+Simple demo App for Istio -Leading Service Mesh

 ### Prerequisite
 In order to run the demo, user should have already: